Curious about us? Here are some common questions we get asked about us and our space!

-- Q&A - During the retreat participants write down questions and put them in a basket.
-During the Q&A the teacher reads and answers the questions.
+- Q&A - Participants write down questions and put them in a basket.
+During Q&A sessions, the teacher reads and answers these questions.

-- Mindful meals - Each person selects their own food.
+- Mindful meals - Each person selects their own food provided by the caterer.
 The meal starts with a mindful eating passage.
-After reciting the passage, it is encouraged for participants to focus on each bite of food.
+After reciting the passage, it is encouraged for participants to focus on each bite of their food.
 Because the focus is on eating there is very little talking if any.

-Here is an article, Mindful in Janesville, written by a person after attending a retreat at the Center, provides insight into the effects our retreats can have on guests.
+In this article, Mindful in Janesville, written by an individual after attending a retreat at the Center, provides insight into the effects our retreats can have on guests.

 When addressing the monks, what is the difference between the titles Bhante and

 Bhante means teacher.
 When addressing a teacher directly you can simply call him Bhante.
 If there are monks present then use their name along with Bhante.
 Bikkhu is a monk or priest who follows all Buddhist precepts as a full member of the Buddhist community (sangha).